Grades and Credits

 Grades and Reports

-Midterm grade reports are required for all students whose academic performance (a D or F) is less than satisfactory.
-Midterm grades are reported on Banner.
-Mid term grades are accessible for viewing on DSU Online.
+Midterm grade reports are required for individual courses for all students whose academic performance (a D or F) is less than satisfactory.
+Midterm grades are reported and are accessible for viewing on DSU Online Services.

-Final grade reports are reported on Banner.
-Final grades for student viewing are posted on DSU Online.
-Prompt reporting of final grades to the Registrar’s Office is absolutely essential to proper recording and processing of records and to permit preparation for the upcoming registration.
+Final grades are reported and are accessible for viewing on DSU Online Services.
+Prompt reporting of final grades is absolutely essential to proper recording and processing of records and to permit preparation for the upcoming registration.

 If an error is made in reporting a final grade, the instructor should report to the Registrar and execute a Change-of-Grade Form.